-- Solid Colored Scrubs are required for class at all times, clinical scrubs may be worn to class - Cleanliness is important as classmates are in close proximity (daily bathing, clean hair, oral hygiene, etc.). - Any student who does not conform to the dress code will be asked to leave until he/she is attired appropriately - Classroom dress code applies any time that a student is in the building, attending study group, making up class hours, etc.
+- Solid Colored Scrubs are required for class at all times, clinical scrubs may be worn to class - Students must wear closed toe shoes daily - Cleanliness is important as classmates are in close proximity (daily bathing, clean hair, oral hygiene, etc.). - Any student who does not conform to the dress code will be asked to leave until he/she is attired appropriately.
+This applies any time that a student is in the building, attending study group, making up class hours, etc. - Keep in mind, sweatshirts, hoodies, hats, etc. are not proper nursing attire.
+You may only wear nursing warm-ups or long sleeve shirts under your scrubs if needed for comfort/warmth.